howardbdev/howardbdev.github.io/_posts/2017-10-12-react_redux_final_project_blog_-_love_beer.markdown

 ---

 I built a simple React/Redux app that allows beer lovers to share beers they like.
 Users can create a new beer, view beers, and upvote or downvote beers they like or dislike.
 RESTful routing is incorporated using `react-router` and `react-router-dom`.
 I did have some trouble with matching too many routes, for example, requesting `/beers/new` would match both `/beers/new` (correct) `/beers/:id` (not what I wanted).
 At first, I just changed the url for the show page to `/beer/:id`, which solved the problem, but of course also deviated from RESTful routing practices.
 This bothered me, kind of like a small stone in my shoe, until I *had* to fix it.
 Of course there is always a way!
 The `Switch` wrapper from `react-router-dom` was the solution.
-By wrapping the `<Routes/>` in `<Switch>` tags, like so,
+By wrapping the `Routes` in `Switch` tags, like so,

 ```
 <Switch>